Save big (up to $1,875) on small business tools with our free membership, business.com+

 Traditional phones

-A local phone number is not included based on your physical address.
+A phone number is not tied to a physical location.

-A local phone number is included based on your physical address.
+A phone number is tied to your physical address.

-Call data is transmitted via the internet from anywhere with a connection.
+Call data transmits over the internet and works from anywhere with a connection.

-Call data is transmitted via copper landlines from a fixed location.
+Call data transmits over copper landlines and works only from a fixed location.

-An internet-connected device can be used with a mic and speaker as a phone to connect calls.
+Any internet-connected device with a mic and speaker can place calls.

-You get audio-only calling; conferencing may come with an additional fee.
+Provides audio-only calling; conferencing may require additional fees.

 Top softphone features to consider

-VoIP service providers offer a long list of standard and advanced softphone calling features to streamline organizations and improve collaboration through a unified communications platform.
+VoIP service providers offer a wide range of standard and advanced softphone features to help streamline operations, improve team collaboration, and support unified communications across your team.

-Many softphone providers include these key features in their service:
+Many softphone providers include the following key features in their service:

-• Unlimited calls: Many softphone providers bundle unlimited U.S. and Canadian minutes into their subscriptions.
+• Unlimited calling: Most providers bundle unlimited U.S. and Canadian minutes into their subscriptions, helping businesses avoid per-minute fees.

-• Local and toll-free numbers: Most softphone companies offer local and toll-free numbers.
-Some include these features in their subscriptions, while others charge extra for them.
+• Local and toll-free numbers: Softphone companies typically offer both local and toll-free numbers.
+Some plans include them, while others charge a small monthly fee.

-• Advanced caller ID: When your softphone is tied to your CRM system, you can configure both systems to display a caller’s name, order history, past survey results, contact history and more.
-You’ll gain a competitive advantage by providing exceptionally personalized sales and service interactions.
+• Advanced caller ID: When your softphone is integrated with your CRM, incoming calls can display a customer’s name, past interactions, order history, survey results and more.
+This helps teams deliver personalized and efficient service.

-• Virtual fax: Many businesses still send faxes.
-You can send and receive faxes via your softphone and eliminate the need for physical fax machines.
-Many providers can forward virtual faxes to your email or softphone app.
+• Virtual fax: Many softphone systems include virtual faxing, letting you send and receive faxes without a physical machine.
+Providers can forward incoming faxes to your email or softphone app.

 TipBottom line